m&a community logo

 M&A integration checklist

-The following checklist takes you through all the steps before closing the deal.
-Further below, you’ll find a post merger integration checklist for shaping up the combined company once the deal is done.
+The following post-merger integration checklist takes you through all the steps before closing the deal.
+Further below, you’ll find a post-merger integration framework for shaping up the combined company once the deal is done.

 Define your strategic focus

 • Clearly determine the acquisition goals and the vision for the new company.
-Make sure you bring executives from both the target company and the acquiring company into the fold
+Make sure you bring executives from both the acquired company and the acquiring company into the fold

 • Establish a central leadership team for the merger integration